nubbsterr/ELK-SIEM-Setup/README.md

 Run `sudo /usr/share/elasticsearch/bin/elasticsearch-setup-passwords auto` to randomly generate passwords, set the passwords of select users, and output them to the console.
 Make sure Elasticsearch is running before you do this or else you will get an error.
 You will see many passwords and names associated with them.
 For example, `apm_system` is the [APM or Application Performance Montioring System](https://www.elastic.co/guide/en/observability/current/apm.html), which, per its name, collects performance metrics for services and applications running in real-time, and is built on the Elastic Stack.
 More information about these users can be collected here by [Elastic's official documentation.](https://www.elastic.co/guide/en/elasticsearch/reference/current/built-in-users.html)

-We only need the `kibana_system` password as that is how we will log in to our frontend UI and access our SIEM.
-Authentication to Elasticsearch is proxied by Kibana as well, so we can get away with doing this just fine.
+We only need the `kibana_system` password as Kibana authenticates through Elasticsearch and thus grants access to the frontend UI. <strong>However,</strong> we will need to create our own user with prvilieges to login to the SIEM frontend after we initially login using the <strong>`elastic` superuser</strong>.
+It's credentials will be `elastic` as its username and `<generated_password>` from the previous step when we generated new passwords.

 Open the `kibana.yml` file in `/etc/kibana/` with a text editor and find the `elasticsearch.username` and `elasticsearch.password` properties.
 Change the `elasticsearch.password` to the password we just generated and <strong>DO NOT CHANGE THE `elasticsearch.username` PROPERTY.
 You will get error logs back when the server attempts to launch to host the frontend!</strong>

 Save and exit our YML config file and restart Kibana so that our new configuration settings are read properly with `sudo systemctl restart kibana && sudo systemctl restart elasticsearch`.